9 Dynamic Programming

 So, the optimal revenue is 10, obtained from cutting the rod in half.

-Exercise 9.4 How many ways an n-inch rod can be cut?
+Exercise 9.4 How many ways can an n-inch rod be cut?
 This must give you the time complexity of a brute-force approach.

 We use dynamic programming to reduce the time complexity significantly.
 Without any coding, we can very easily tabulate the optimal revenues r_n for small enough rod length n.